 Other debt relief scams have involved upfront payments and debt consolidation or debt settlement.
 A company will promise to reduce the payments by 50 to 70 percent.
 In a month or two, the creditors are calling debtors asking why they stopped payments and telling the consumer their loan is going to collections.
 The consumer is unaware of nonpayment believing the debt has been resolved.

 Protection from debt relief is possible if the consumer researches the available debt relief programs and seeks government-sanctioned assistance programs.
 Reviews can be used as one method of researching available debt relief programs.

 Debt relief companies that ask for the following:Upfront fees Pressures consumers to make a contribution Guarantees all unsecured debt will disappear Stops communicating with the creditor and/or debtor Tells a consumer to stop making payments

 is usually an organization running a debt relief scam.
 Recognizing a scam or fraud is the main line of protection a consumer can have against fraud.
 Seeking a government-backed organization or one with a Better Business Bureau (BBB) rating provides further protection against scams.

 Claims may be filed should a consumer feel wronged.
 Claims must be filed through the police to establish a foundation for a court proceeding against the company.

-Payment Protection Insurance (PPI) was created to help people pay their monthly payments on loans, mortgages, credit or store cards, if they become ill or lose their job.
-You are not obligated to take out PPI, however it has been miss-sold to many people; through selling to people who were not eligible for it, were told it was compulsory or the cover not being fully explained.
+Payment Protection Insurance (PPI) was created to help people pay their monthly payments on loans, mortgages, credit or store cards if they become ill or lose their job.
+You are not obligated to take out PPI, however, it has been mis-sold to many people; through selling to people who were not eligible for it, were told it was compulsory or the cover not being fully explained.
 These people are now eligible for compensation.
 Many websites, such as Consumer Finance help people recover the full cost of their PPI.